3 Dutch soldiers shot outside hotel in Indianapolis

 INDIANAPOLIS (AP) — Three Dutch soldiers were shot and wounded early Saturday in a shooting in downtown Indianapolis after what local police believe was a disturbance outside the hotel where they were staying, authorities said.

-The shooting occurred around 3:30 a.m.
+The shooting occurred about 3:30 a.m.
 EDT in Indianapolis’ entertainment district.
 Indianapolis police said officers found three men with gunshot wounds and they were taken to area hospitals.

 The Dutch defense ministry said one soldier was in critical condition and the two others were conscious, while Indianapolis police said two of the soldiers were in critical condition and the third was stable.